About

 Cazador inc. is the Fredericton-based production company owned and operated by Sandy Hunter (he/ him), a New Brunswick-based film & television executive with more than two decades of experience at the heart of the Canadian industry.

 Sandy produces and consults via Cazador inc. and in partnership with Clem McIntosh via their production company Cultivation Pictures.
+Sandy is a member of the board of Media New Brunswick.